18F/18f.gsa.gov/_posts/2020-04-21-a-token-of-our-affection-uswds-2.md

 ## Theming

 USWDS provides variables, scss, and structure for custom themes that lets teams customize their government websites.
-Themes allowed us to use the consistent development and design patterns of the USWDS to showcase cloud.gov’s unique brand identity.
+Themes allowed us to use the consistent development and design patterns of the USWDS while showcasing cloud.gov’s unique brand identity.
 We learned that these themes are extensive and allow lots of flexibility to design sites that reflect an agency’s visual style.
 We leveraged the default user experience behavior of the USWDS 2, while updating the colors and typography to match the brand identity of cloud.gov.

 The themes are modified by updating the variables in [Sass (Syntactically Awesome Style Sheets)](https://en.wikipedia.org/wiki/Sass_(stylesheet_language))
 `dist/scss/theme` folder of the USWDS